For immediate help email PEFNC's State Outreach Director at firstname.lastname@example.org

 In 2017 the North Carolina General Assembly created a second state-sponsored special needs school choice program, the Special Needs Education Savings Account (ESA).
 PEFNC led the effort to advocate for this program.
 Learn more about Special Needs ESAs at exceptionaednc.org.

-Public charter schools are independent public schools with greater operational and educational freedom than traditional public schools.
+Public charter schools are independent, tuition-free, public schools with greater operational and educational freedom than traditional public schools.
 However, public charter schools are required to participate in the same state testing and accountability program as traditional public schools.
 They earn annual report card grades from the state based on school achievement and academic growth, just like traditional public schools.
 Unlike traditional public schools, however, public charter schools can be closed if they fail to meet academic or operational standards.

 Charter schools are popular with parents: a 2016 report from the National Alliance for Public Charter Schools found that 78 percent of parents support having a charter school open in their neighborhood.